CarouselDancing/vive-sync-client/README.md

 The client will spawn an avatar in the scene driven by the headset and hand controllers.

 1. Open the scene Assets\VRAvatarClient\Scenes\VRClient.unity
-2. Set the target URL in the file Assets\StreamingAssets\config.json
+2. Set the target URL and configure the trackers in the file Assets\StreamingAssets\config.json
+3. To get the right device IDs for the trackers you can set activateDebugVis to true.
+This will enable a debug mode that shows all devices and their ID instead of connecting to a server.
-3. Press Play
+4. Press Play